arshya5/indian-stock-market-eda/README.md

 ![Volatility](eda/visualizations/rolling_volatility.png)

 Volatility appears in distinct clusters rather than remaining constant.
-The sharp spike around 2018 indicates a period of heightened market instability, followed by gradual stabilization — supporting the idea of volatility clustering and mean reversion.
+For most of the analysis period, volatility remained relatively stable before surging sharply during the 2018 market disruption, reaching nearly 9%.

+The subsequent decline in volatility supports the concepts of volatility clustering and mean reversion, where periods of instability are followed by calmer market conditions.

 ---